Medical Author: Melissa Conrad Stöppler, MD

 Medical Editor: William C. Shiel Jr., MD, FACP, FACR

-spring cleaning may actually improve your family's health.
+Some of the tasks that you can perform during your annual spring cleaning may actually improve your family's health.
 The following ten spring cleaning activities will help make you, and your home, healthier and safer:

 - Thoroughly dust your home and clean or replace air conditioning and heating filters; clean all ducts and vents to decrease your exposure to pollens and other airborne allergens.
 For more, please read the Indoor Allergens and Allergy Treatment Begins At Home articles.

 - Organize your medicine cabinet, discarding expired medications and old prescription medications no longer in use.
 Your pharmacist can advise you about the best way to dispose of old medications, since tossing them into the garbage may be dangerous.
 Many pharmacies and clinics offer a medication take-back service for free.
 The U.S. FDA also has issued guidelines about the safe disposal of drugs.
 You'll reduce your chances of becoming victim of a medication error and gain some storage space.

 - Check the garage and basement for old cans of paint, thinners, oils, solvents, stains, and other forms of "toxic" trash.
 Call your city or county sanitation department to find the location of the hazardous waste drop-off center, and get rid of anything you're not going to use.